Our Investment For The Future...

-APU (Acid Purification Unit) - In the anodizing process, the APU removes excess aluminum from the solution and returns it back to the anodizing tanks for continuous re-use.
+APU (Acid Purification Unit) - In the anodizing process, the APU removes excess aluminum from the solution and the solution is then returned back to the anodizing tanks for continuous re-use.
 This recovery prevents the need for treatment or wasting the used solution.

-Waste Water Treatment - The anodizing process creates waste water.
-The waste water goes through a full in-house water treatment system and we meet all State and Federal compliances prior to the water being discharged.
+Waste Water Treatment - The anodizing process creates over 42 million gallons of anodizing waste water annually.
+The waste water goes through our full in-house water treatment system and we meet or exceed all (NYSDEC) New York State Dept. of Environmental Conservation and (USEPA) United States Environmental Protection Agency regulations prior to the water being discharged.

 Thermal Break: